vsjain2004/CS50x-2020/README.md

 The search can be done by two methods, either by Name or by Age and Gender.

 ### <ins>Search using Name</ins>
-Example: Search for all people with a 'v' in their first name and 's' in their surname
+Example: Search for all people with a 'varun' in their first name and 'soni' in their surname
 <p align="center">
 <img src="p2.png">
 </p>
-Enter either first name, middle name, or surname, or any two or all of these.
-It is also possible to enter part of the name i.e. v or va instead of varun.
+Enter either first name, middle name, or last name.
+It is also possible to enter part of the name i.e. va instead of varun.
 Click "search".

 ### <ins>Search using Age and Gender</ins>
 Example: Searching for all females between age of 0 and 10